 Our preference amongst that bunch tallied with our Western tastes, with the yellow bean chicken showing fabulous execution including uniformly diced courgette freshening up the mouthfuls.
 The tofu dish featured some of the most delightful tofu ever to cross my path along with delicately prepared seafood and crunchy greens.
 Three cups chicken was more challenging: while the flavour felt like an amplified, refined version of what you might get from a backstreet takeaway, the chunks of chicken with little apparent consideration for bone removal represented the sort of challenge I couldn’t be bothered to face after extracted a few errant shards from between my teeth, though in fairness our server warned us of this risk.
 Regarding pigs ear, I’m very happy to have tried it and not unhappy to have thrown £5.50 at it, but I’m afraid it’s a step too far for me.
 While well dressed, the strands of shredded ear didn’t engender continued affection.

-With a menu featuring lamb spine, black fungus, pigs kidney and other dishes to satisfy its intended clientele it could be tempting to write this off as “too hard” for the local community.
+With a menu featuring lamb spine, black fungus, pigs kidney and other dishes to satisfy its intended clientele it could be tempting to write Chef Lu’s Chinese off as “too hard” for the local community.
 While I found a couple of things a touch too challenging, that reflects just as much on me at the menu.
 Even so, the more middle of the road options were hugely enjoyable and showed just as much pride.
 When you consider the price point too (around £8 for a main plus rice for a couple of quid), this is one of the most exciting new places to eat in York I’ve come across in some time.